zmitchell/annotation-abuse/design/SPC-notify.md

 ## [[.detect-classvars]]: Detect marked class variables
 Marked class variables shall be detected by reading `MyClass.__annotations__` if it exists.
 This attribute will not exist if there are no annotated class variables).

+### Unit Tests
+Valid inputs:
+- [[.tst-marked-classvars]]: Test that the names of marked class variables are extracted.
+Invalid inputs:
+- [[.tst-arb-ann]]: Test that arbitrary string annotations are ignored.

 # SPC-notify-inst
 Marked instance variables shall be detected by searching the AST of the class's `__init__` method (if it exists).
 The marked variables will be detected using the following procedure:
 - Obtain the filename of the module that class resides in.